plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

 ```

 The `dash.page_registry` now has an `image` for each page.
+Note that you don't need to use the image in the app page
+for it to be included in the meta tags.
+You can see this by inspecting the page when you run the examples in chapter 8.

-Here is the `app.py` we use as the entry point to run the app:
+Below is the `app.py` we use as the entry point to run the app.
+If you'd like to see the app with Dash Bootstrap
+styling, make sure to execute the app_dbc.py file instead of the app.py file.

+Here is `app.py`:

 ```python
 from dash import Dash, html, dcc